-Many ear infections will yield similar symptoms: shaking/tilting the head; scratching at the ear; discharge; unpleasant odors; redness and swelling; itchiness; crustiness and scabs.
-In extreme cases, ear infections could lead to a loss of hearing and balance.
+Many ear issues show up as shaking/tilting the head; scratching at the ear; discharge; unpleasant odors; redness and swelling; itchiness; crustiness and scabs.
+In extreme cases, ear issues could lead to a loss of hearing and balance.

 If your furry best friend’s behavior seems odd or he’s showing signs of discomfort, that’s a likely indicator that he may need some extra care.

-As a general rule of thumb, it’s best to consult the vet before trying to diagnose and treat your dog’s ear infection at home.
-However, there are some ear infections that can be treated naturally at home.
+As a general rule of thumb, it’s best to consult the vet before trying to diagnose and treat your dog’s ear issue at home.
+However, there are some ear issues that can be addressed naturally at home.

-Depending on the type of infection, many vets will prescribe a medicated ear cleaner or topical medication.
+Depending on the type of ear issue, many vets will prescribe a medicated ear cleaner or topical medication.
 They may also provide antibiotics and anti-inflammatory medications, which should be taken in accordance with the vet’s directions.

-With appropriate treatment, many ear infections will clear up within a few weeks.
-Severe infections or chronic issues are a different story, and treatment plans should be discussed with your veterinarian.
+With appropriate treatment, many ear issues will clear up within a few weeks.

 - Drying your furry friend’s ears after bath time or a swim to remove excess moisture which could attract bacteria and yeast.